amartya-s/SudokuSolver/README.md

 # SudokuSolver
-A simple solver program for Sudoku puzzles
+A simple solver with GUI for Sudoku puzzles